Structured Content at HDIR

 Requirements of the New Strategy

 According to the new strategy, target groups should be able to solve tasks where they are, which is not necessarily on the Directorate’s website.
-Healthcare personnel are often in a hurry and instead of visiting Helsedirektoratet.no, they want the relevant information in their regularly used channels—like electronic health records, apps, and other health related websites and libraries.
+Healthcare personnel are often in a hurry and instead of visiting Helsedirektoratet.no, they want the relevant information in their regularly used channels.
+This could be electronic health records, apps, and other health related websites and libraries.

-With the trend seeing an increasing number of external users, the Norwegian Directorate of Health needed a solution for both their own website and for distributing content to other channels.
+The trend was clear: An increasing number of external users.
+The Norwegian Directorate of Health therefore needed a solution for both their own website and for distributing content to other channels.

 Implementing a New Content Platform

-The Enonic platform was chosen for its ability to manage structured content from one user-friendly place and headlessly distribute it to multiple channels facing the target groups.
+The Enonic platform was chosen for its ability to manage structured content from one central, user-friendly location.
+It was also chosen for its ability to headlessly distribute the data to multiple channels facing the target groups.

-The solution enables the Directorate of Health to organize and structure content, organize broken up old PDFs and large pages into semantic pieces, and use standardized codes from the international health sector.
+The solution enables the Directorate of Health to organize and structure content on a large scale.
+They organize broken up old PDFs and large pages into semantic pieces, and use standardized codes from the international health sector.

-With this technical foundation in place, Helsedirektoratet.no is built up using a large array of data: Guidelines, recommendations, treatments, reports, guidance, professional advice, courses of action, drugs, legal or regulatory texts, indications, and subsidies.
+With this technical foundation in place, Helsedirektoratet.no is built up using a large array of data: Guidelines, recommendations, treatments, reports, guidance, professional advice, courses of action, drugs, legal texts, indications, and subsidies.

 - Requests per month: 2,250,000 page views